nemati768/Path/contents/path/claims-verification/aging-prevention.md

 ### Conclusion

 This is a lie.
 If you knew how to prevent aging, at least you had to prevent your own aging.

+### Abuse possibility

+His net worth at the time of writing this, was around $150 million.